jasmith188/ReadmeGenerator/readme2.md

 # README Generator

 ## Description
-this is a README you can use for a project
+This is a readme you can use for a project

 ## Table of Contents (Optional)